Changes in the superannuation contribution caps, which kicked-in last year, give an added reason to keep a close eye on your contributions.

 The amount you contribute this financial year may impact how much you can contribute in future years, and each year you still need to have less than $1.6m (or the relevant general transfer balance cap for that year) in super in order to make further contributions.

 Contribution rules and limits can be difficult to follow, so it may be worth seeing help from a professional adviser to work out what your options are.

 Information current as at 3 April 2018.
 This communication has been prepared for use by advisers only.
-It must not be made available to any retail client and any information in it must not be communicated to any retail client or attributed to BT Financial Group.
+It must not be made available to any retail client and any information in it must not be communicated to any retail client or attributed to BT.
 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to your personal objectives, financial situation and needs having regard to these factors before acting on it.
 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 Superannuation is a means of saving for retirement, which is, in part, compulsory.
 The government has placed restrictions on when you can access your investment held in superannuation.
 The Government has set caps on the amount of money that you can add to superannuation each year on both a concessional and non-concessional tax basis.
 There will be tax consequences if you breach these caps.
 For more detail, speak with a financial adviser or visit the ATO website.
 Any superannuation or tax law considerations or comments outlined above are general statements only, based on an interpretation of the current tax and/or superannuation laws, and does not constitute tax or superannuation advice.
-This publication has been prepared by BT Financial Group, a division of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian Credit Licence 233714.
+This publication has been prepared by BT - Part of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian Credit Licence 233714.